MaterializeInc/materialize/doc/user/content/ingest-data/mysql/mysql-azure-db.md

 [//]: # "TODO(morsapaes) MySQL connections support multiple SSL modes.
 We should adapt to that, rather than just state SSL MODE REQUIRED."

-Now that you've configured your database network and created an ingestion cluster, you can connect Materialize to your MySQL database and start ingesting data.
+Now that you've configured your database network, you can connect Materialize to your MySQL database and start ingesting data.
 The exact steps depend on your networking configuration, so start by selecting the relevant option.

 {{< tabs >}}